 - In the Edit Variant popup window, find the fulfillment section and use the drop down menu to select Shipwire.
 Click to Save or Save and close.

 - Now that you have enabled Shopify products to be fulfilled by Shipwire, you must instruct Shipwire to fulfill products when they’re sold.
-Use the left navigation bar and select the Orders tab.
-Search the Fulfullment Status column to find an order status that says Not Fulfilled.
+Once you’ve received a new order after having switched your products to being fulfilled by Shipwire, use the left navigation bar and select the Orders tab.
+Search the Fulfillment Status column to find an order status that says Not Fulfilled.
 Click the corresponding hyperlink (found in the Order column).

 - At the top of the page, click the Fulfill items button and Shipwire will be alerted to fulfill the order.
 You can view the details in the History section below.